-This page describes three related projects; each involves doing cognitive science to make progress on a philosophical problem.
+The three projects described here each involve doing cognitive science to make progress on a philosophical problem.
 One explores the folk concept of self, especially the notion of a “true self” and its theoretical and normative implications.
 A second develops new empirical methods to advance experimental philosophy and other areas of social scientific inquiry.
-And a third aims to improve reasoning and communication, in part by using experimental computer-aided pedagogy.
+And a third aims to improve reasoning and communication, partly through experiments in computer-aided pedagogy.
 These efforts have resulted in publications in Cognition; Review of Philosophy and Psychology, and Nature, Science of Learning.

 The true-self in folk and scientific psychology

 Social psychologists and philosophers often attempt to articulate the person/situation dichotomy in terms of how agents would behave in slightly different circumstances.
-(As in Lewisian semantics for counterfactuals, conversational context somehow determines a domain of “slightly” different circumstances.)
 According to this view, we prefer to explain hurried participants’ callousness in “situational” terms because we believe that they would offer to help the sick-looking man if they were more relaxed.
-But I have found clear counterexamples to a range of analyses based on the standard semantics for counterfactuals.
+However, I have found counterexamples that reliably elicit agent-centric explanations for behaviors that are highly sensitive to a factor that could have easily been otherwise (so the standard account predicts situational explanation).

-Using empirical studies (some published in Cognition), I argue for a fundamentally different approach.
-On my view, people prefer agency-minimizing explanations mostly because they suspect a mismatch in the moral valence of action and person.
+Using a series of empirical studies (some published in Cognition1), I argue for a fundamentally different approach.
+In my view, people prefer agency-minimizing explanations primarily because they suspect a mismatch in the moral valence of action and person.
 That is, people often judge that an action is explained by the situation because they judge that a good person is doing a bad deed or a bad person is doing a good deed.
-So if you want to predict whether someone will explain an action by emphasizing the actor's agency or circumstances, you can’t do better than to find out about their moral attitudes toward the action; beliefs about how the actor would have behaved in slightly different circumstances are surprisingly unimportant.
+If you want to predict whether someone will explain an action by emphasizing the actor's agency or circumstances, you can’t do better than to find out about their moral attitudes toward the action; beliefs about how the actor would have behaved in slightly different circumstances are surprisingly unimportant.
 If this "mismatch hypothesis" is correct, a central distinction of social science is not scientific at all—it’s normative.

 Origins of the "good" true self

-In future research, I plan to investigate these hypotheses using modeling/simulation and cooperation games adapted from behavioral economics.
-I am also exploring whether recent work in psychology and computational neuroscience points to cognitive and neural mechanisms that plausibly underlie the effects described here.
+My current work on the topic of the true self investigates these hypotheses from both computational and behavioral perspectives.
+I am also exploring whether recent work in psychology and neuroscience points to cognitive and neural mechanisms that could plausibly generate such effects.

 Implications for normative theory